Warenga/Day_2/README.md

 --------------------------------------------
 ### The Andelabs on this repository are:
 --------------------------------------------
-- Word count
-	A function that accepts a string and returns a dictionary {words in the string : num of occurence}.
+- Word count: A function that accepts a string and returns a dictionary {words in the string : num of occurence}.
-- Max and min number
-	A function that accepts a list of numbers, calculates the maximum number and the minimum number and returns a list [min_num, max_num].
+- Max and min number: A function that accepts a list of numbers, calculates the maximum number and the minimum number and returns a list [min_num, max_num].

 ## HTTP & WEB
 --------------------------------------------